 retriever.invoke(question)

-Returns the 3 closest chunks for "how to gain muscle mass?" — the same top results as vector_store.search().
+It returns the 3 closest chunks for "how to gain muscle mass?", the same top results as vector_store.search().

 2. Similarity Score Threshold

-Only returns results whose similarity score exceeds a minimum threshold.
-Useful for preventing the retriever from returning irrelevant chunks when no good match exists:
+This strategy only returns results whose similarity score crosses a minimum threshold.
+It stops the retriever from returning irrelevant chunks when no good match exists:

 retriever = vector_store.as_retriever(